Oracle Java Licensing and Audit FAQ Guide

 Oracle’s employee-based model means you must license all your employees, not just those directly using Java.
 Oracle’s definition of “Employee” is broad:

-- Who counts as an Employee: All full-time, part-time, temporary, and seasonal employees of your company and any contractors or outsourcers that work for you in any capacity that uses your systems.
+- Who counts as an Employee: All full-time, part-time, temporary, and seasonal employees of your company and any contractors or outsourcers that work for you in any capacity that use your systems.
 Essentially, if a person works for your company (directly or indirectly), they count.

 - Counting method: When signing the subscription, you take the total number of employees (and qualifying contractors).
 That becomes the number of licenses.
 If your company has 5000 staff, you need 5000 licenses, even if only 100 are working with Java.
 (Oracle generally does not require you to true up if headcount grows during the term, at least until renewal time, but the contract locks the number at the purchase date.)